dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2019-01-09-Suffering-And-Remedy.md

 header:
      teaser: /assets/images/wiapost/5089-Suffering-And-Remedy.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Suffering And Remedy](/assets/images/wiapost/5089-Suffering-And-Remedy.jpg)

-## Suffering And Remedy
+# Suffering And Remedy

 If you know the cause of all your pain and suffering
 is ignorance of the subject from you are suffering